A Melhor Banda de Todos os Tempos da Última Semana: Production and recording

 The album was pre-produced at Estúdio Vinil Junkie, in São Paulo, in Abril and May 2001.

 Endino took part in the album as an instrumentalist, playing Fromer's guitar parts (musician Emerson Villani, who was a Titãs session member, also recorded some parts), and also handled the bass on some tracks by the request of Reis, so that he could focus on the acoustic guitar.
 The band thought about using some recordings of Fromer for the album, but they lacked the necessary quality.

 Endino also had to face another death during the sessions: his father's, at age 84.
 The passing forced him to go back to Seattle, United States, for a week, a period in which he was replaced by Paul Ralphes, who produced Britto's debut solo album.

 Mixing took place in X Studio in Seattle, between 16 August and 2 September 2001, by Endino and Titãs.
-Mastering happened in 4 September 2001 at Sterling Sound, in New York City, United States.
+Mastering happened on 4 September 2001 at Sterling Sound, in New York City, United States.
 For this stage, Gavin travelled to the American city – while he was there, the September 11 attacks occurred.
 The album was then finished in Seattle by Endino and some members of the band.